craue/CraueFormFlowBundle/README.md

 # Usage

 This section shows how to create a 3-step form flow for creating a vehicle.
-You have to choose between two approaches on how to setup your flow.
+You have to choose between two approaches on how to set up your flow.

 ## Approach A: One form type for the entire flow

-This approach makes it easy to turn an existing (usual) form into a form flow.
+This approach makes it easy to turn an existing (common) form into a form flow.

 ### Create a flow class